 At the state and local level, a national investment financing agency could play a critical role in providing a Federal insurance guarantee for state and local infrastructure financing, and otherwise subsidizing state and local investment efforts directly.
 It could also help to coordinate state and local spending at the regional level and with Federal efforts.

-The organizational structure of a new investment authority should also be designed from the start to facilitate coordination and capacity building across Federal, state, and local government investment activities.
-A requirement for the investment authority to consult with and employee detailees from other Federal agencies could strengthen this coordination at the Federal level.
-Creating an entity with strong regional and state subdivisions, and provisions for representation for state and local political leaders in the oversight of the investment authority, would increase capacity to coordinate with and assist state and local investment initiatives.
-And requirements that a range of substantive expertise, from engineering and technology to community development for underprivileged groups, be represented within the divisions and executive structure of the authority would also assist in allowing the investment authority to play a coordinating and capacity building role.
+Creating an entity with strong regional and state subdivisions, and provisions for representation for state and local political leaders in the oversight of the investment authority, would increase capacity to coordinate with and assist state and local investment initiatives and encourage representation of a diverse range of experiences and views.
+And requirements that a range of substantive expertise, from engineering and technology to community development for underprivileged groups, be represented within the divisions and executive structure of the authority would also assist in making investment choices in an informed and representative manner.
+The investment authority should also have strong transparency and disclosure requirements concerning its activities, evaluations of those activities, and how broad decisions on investment strategy are made.

 Mandating that the authority play a strong role in oversight and evaluation of its projects, rather than simply handing over those duties to private actors, would help to build the internal knowledge base and institutional memory needed for the investment authority to play a leadership role.